jitsi/jiwer/README.md

 ## Usage

-The most simple use-case is computing the edit distance between two strings:
+The most simple use-case is computing the word error rate between two strings:

 ```python
 from jiwer import wer